TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-We start by running the typical `nmap` scan to see which ports are open:
+We start by running an nmap scan to see which ports are open:

 <br />